Mountains. Viking. A new born baby.

 Towards the end of 2019, I was splitting my time between container ships and tiny Pacific island nations.

-Full article written by Thor the Viking @onceuponasaga ; Torbjørn C. Pedersen; http://www.onceuponasaga.dk/
+Full article was written by Thor the Viking @onceuponasaga ; Torbjørn C. Pedersen; http://www.onceuponasaga.dk/

 Full article here